 But of course, these delicious candies are a treat not only for St. Patrick's Day but all year round!

-If you're looking for more recipes to make St. Patrick's Day indulgent, a delightful very boozy Bailey's truffle recipe and Mint Oreo pudding cake recipe are on their way.
-If you don't want to miss these recipes, sign up for my newsletter and get them conveniently delivered to your inbox.
+If you're looking for more recipes to make St. Patrick's Day indulgent, check out our delightful No Bake Mint Chocolate Cheesecake, very boozy Bailey's truffle recipe and Mint Oreo pudding cake.

 Jump to: